- Human rights advocacy organisation

 Seta has committees that support the work of the board and the staff.
 The committees vary year to year.
 In 2015, Seta has committees for transgender issues, educational affairs, and international affairs, and a Youth Committee.
 Some of the committees are open for anyone to apply.

 Seta has 28 member organisations throughout the country.
 Some of the organisations operate nationwide and some on a local or regional level.
 Seta’s member organisations have about 4,000 members.
 The national Seta has currently over 30 supporting members that are mainly student unions and political youth organizations.

 Seta makes extensive advocacy work.
 We advocate towards ministries, political parties, local governments and educational institutions along with our Finnish and international partners to promote the basic and human rights and welfare of LGBTI people.
 Seta’s political advocacy is conducted by the board, secretary general and volunteers in our committees and working groups.

 Seta has wide-ranging cooperation with human rights organisations, youth and student organisations as well as social and health care actors.
 The aim of the cooperation is to strengthen human rights and Finnish civil society.

-Seta’s Transgender Support Center offers its services to all trans and intersex persons, to those pondering their gender and to their close ones.
+Seta’s Gender Diversity & Intersex Centre of Expertise its services to all trans and intersex persons, to those pondering their gender and to their close ones.
 Support is offered through counseling and therapy by the staff, peer group activities and other events organised by volunteers.
-Transgender Support Center provides information on gender diversity to different target groups.
+We provides information on gender diversity to different target groups.
 The services are free of charge, except for professional trainings and camps.